+A two stage bidding process is allowed for:

+- 14.1.
+Large complex projects; - 14.2.
+Projects which may be undesirable/impractical to prepare complete detailed technical specifications; or - 14.3.
+Long term projects with a duration period exceeding three years. - 14.4.
+In the first stage technical proposals on conceptual design or performance specifications should be invited, subject to technical as well as commercial clarifications and adjustments; and - 14.5.
+In the second stage final technical proposals and priced bids should be invited.

+15. Two Envelope System

 - 15.1.
-A two stage bidding process is allowed for: - 15.1.1.
-Large complex projects;

-- 15.1.2.
-Projects which may be undesirable/impractical to prepare complete detailed technical specifications; or - 15.1.3.
-Long term projects with a duration period exceeding three years. - 15.2.In the first stage technical proposals on conceptual design or performance specifications should be invited, subject to technical as well as commercial clarifications and adjustments; and - 15.3.
-In the second stage final technical proposals and priced bids should be invited.
+Procuring specialized services (e.g. consultants, attorneys etc.) that require accredited training and a reasonable amount of experience in the local government field relating to the demand; and - 15.2.
+Procuring specialized works/goods (e.g. water, sewer or electrical networks). - 15.3.
+Bidders are required to submit two enveloped: - 15.3.1.
+First envelope contains the technical methodology to determine whether the bidder understands the scope of works as set out in accordance with the criteria stipulated in the bid documents and that they have the required capacity, experience and resources to successfully complete the project; and - 15.3.2.
+The second envelope will contain the fully completed and signed bidding documents containing the price, returnable documents and PPPFA requirements.

-16. Two Envelope System
+16. Committee System For Competitive Bids

 - 16.1.
-The two envelope bidding system is allowed for: - 16.1.1.
-Procuring specialized services (e.g. consultants, attorneys etc.) that require accredited training and a reasonable amount of experience in the local government field relating to the demand; and - 16.1.2.
-Procuring specialized works/goods (e.g. water, sewer or electrical networks). - 16.2.
-Bidders are required to submit two enveloped: - 16.2.1.
-First envelope contains the technical methodology to determine whether the bidder understands the scope of works as set out in accordance with the criteria stipulated in the bid documents and that they have the required capacity, experience and resources to successfully complete the project; and - 16.2.2.
-The second envelope will contain the fully completed and signed bidding documents containing the price, returnable documents and PPPFA requirements.

-17. Committee System For Competitive Bids

-- 17.1.A committee system for competitive bids is hereby established, consisting of the following committees for all procurement or cluster of procurements as the Accounting Officer may prescribe: - 17.1.1.
-A bid specification committee; - 17.1.2.
-A bid evaluation committee; and - 17.1.3.
-A bid adjudication committee. - 17.2.
-The Accounting Officer has been delegated the authority to appoint different members for each committee relevant to the expertise/knowledge required, taking into account section 117 of the Act which excludes Councillors from serving on any SCM committee; - 17.3.A neutral or independent observer appointed by the Accounting Officer, may attend or oversee a committee when this is appropriate for ensuring fairness and promoting transparency; and - 17.4.
+A committee system for competitive bids is hereby established, consisting of the following committees for all procurement or cluster of procurements as the Accounting Officer may prescribe: - 16.1.1.
+A bid specification committee; - 16.1.2.
+A bid evaluation committee; and - 16.1.3.
+A bid adjudication committee. - 16.2.
+The Accounting Officer has been delegated the authority to appoint different members for each committee relevant to the expertise/knowledge required, taking into account section 117 of the Act which excludes Councillors from serving on any SCM committee; - 16.3.
+A neutral or independent observer appointed by the Accounting Officer, may attend or oversee a committee when this is appropriate for ensuring fairness and promoting transparency; and - 16.4.
 The Accounting Officer may apply the committee system to formal written price quotations.

-18. Bid Specification Committee
+17. Bid Specification Committee

-- 18.1.A bid specification committee must compile the specifications for each procurement of goods or services by the municipality; - 18.2.
-Specifications- - 18.2.1.
-Must be drafted In an unbiased manner to allow all potential prospective providers to offer their goods and services; - 18.2.2.
-Must take into account any accepted standards such as those issued by South African Bureau of Standards, the International Standards Organization, or an authority accredited or recognized

-- by the South African National Accreditation System with which the equipment or material or workmanship should comply; - 18.2.3.
-Must, where possible, be described in terms of performance required rather than in terms of descriptive characteristics for design; - 18.2.4.
-May not create any trade barriers in contract requirements in the forms of specifications, plans, drawings, designs, testing and test methods, packaging, marking or labelling of conformity certification; - 18.2.5.
-May not make reference to any particular trade mark, name, patent, design, type, specific origin or producer, unless there is no other sufficiently precise or intelligible way of describing the characteristics of the work, in which case, such reference must be accompanied by the words "equivalent"; - 18.2.6.
-Must indicate the BEE level points that may be awarded in terms of the grading system as set out in the Preferential Procurement Regulations 2011; and - 18.2.7.
+- 17.1.
+A bid specification committee must compile the specifications for each procurement of goods or services by the municipality; - 17.2.
+Specifications- - 17.2.1.
+Must be drafted In an unbiased manner to allow all potential prospective providers to offer their goods and services; - 17.2.2.
+Must take into account any accepted standards such as those issued by South African Bureau of Standards, the International Standards Organization, or an authority accredited or recognized by the South African National Accreditation System with which the equipment or material or workmanship should comply; - 17.2.3.
+Must, where possible, be described in terms of performance required rather than in terms of descriptive characteristics for design; - 17.2.4.
+May not create any trade barriers in contract requirements in the forms of specifications, plans, drawings, designs, testing and test methods, packaging, marking or labelling of conformity certification; - 17.2.5.
+May not make reference to any particular trade mark, name, patent, design, type, specific origin or producer, unless there is no other sufficiently precise or intelligible way of describing the characteristics of the work, in which case, such reference must be accompanied by the words "equivalent"; - 17.2.6.
+Must indicate the BEE level points that may be awarded in terms of the grading system as set out in the Preferential Procurement Regulations 2017; and - 17.2.7.
 Must be approved by the Accounting Officer prior to publication of the invitation of bids.